Forum Group: Customers

+Fraud and downfall

 As of 8 July 2021, Forum Group has had administrators appointed, as a result of a $300-$400 million financial scam against Westpac and other banks with forged documents and fraudulent transactions with a subsidiary, Forum Finance.
 Forum Group was subsequently bought by Our Kloud on 22 July 2021, the sole owner being a cousin of Bill Papas (real name Basile Papadimitriou, who had fled to Greece).

 On 30 July 2021 in a federal court hearing, Bill Papas was accused of telling lies in his statement to the court.
 Bill also claimed to not have enough money to fly to Sydney to answer the allegation in the court.

 In Bill Papas affidavits that were finally submitted to the Australian courts in early August 2021, Bill claims to be suffering from "Extreme Anxiety" as a result of being involved with the $400M+ scam which is one of the reasons why he has been unable to return to Australia.

 In September 2021 it was claimed that Craig Rollinson, a Forum Group Executive was aware of the fraud conducted by Bill Papas as early as 2018 and had failed to take any action with the whistleblower.
 Further it was claimed that in June/July 2021, presumably just before the collapse of the business, Rollinson had contacted Papas and asked for him to pay for the renovations to his investment property in lieu of bonuses.

 On 21 October 2021, the Federal Court of Australia issued an arrest warrant for Papas, deeming that he displayed no genuine effort to return to Australia.

 In late 2021, Bills Cousin, Eric Constantinidis was challenged about payments he received from Forum at the time of its administration.
 It appears these funds were used to pay for Bill Papas legal fees.

 In January 2022, Justice Michael Lee issued freezing orders on property owned by Louisa (“Louise”) Agostino.
 It was claimed she sold her apartment in Rozelle, Sydney for $1.1 million and these funds would now be frozen.
-Further recently Papas in a meeting with the Greek sporting authorities claimed he still owners Xanthi soccer club.
+Further recently Papas in a meeting with the Greek sporting authorities claimed he still owners Xanthi football club.
 Earlier he had told the Federal Court of Australia that he did not own Xanthi.